-To see if the Town will vote to authorize the Board of Selectmen to convey, in accordance with all applicable Commonwealth of Massachusetts bidding laws, a portion of the property at 7 Parkman Street, shown as "Parcel C" on a plan entitled "Proposed Spurr House Disposition Parcel C" dated January 25, 2017, prepared by Westborough GIS, on file with the Town Clerk, said property being approximately 526 square feet, including any improvements on such terms and conditions as the Board deems appropriate, or take any other action thereon.
+To see if the Town will vote to authorize the Board of Selectmen to sell, in accordance with all applicable Commonwealth of Massachusetts bidding laws, that property shown as "Parcel C" on a plan entitled "Proposed Spurr House Disposition Parcel C" dated January 25, 2017, prepared by Westborough GIS, on file with the Town Clerk, said property being approximately square feet, including any improvements, or take any other action thereon.

-Town Manager's Statement - As the Town moves to sell the 7 Parkman Street property (the "Spurr House") another issue that arose as a result of the survey was that the abutting property owner had fenced/landscaped land that was part of the 7 Parkman Street property a number of years ago.
+Town Manager's Statement - As the Town moves to sell the 7 Parkman Street property (the "Spurr

+House") another issue that arose as a result of the survey was that the abutting property owner had fenced/landscaped land that was part of the 7 Parkman Street property a number of years ago.
 While the Town owned the property this was not an issue, however, with the Town disposing of the 7 Parkman Street property, this issue needs to be addressed either by the neighbor moving the fence/landscaping back onto their own property or the Town being authorized to sell (through a competitive bidding process) the property described in the article, which would leave the fencing and landscaping intact.

-The motion for this article requires a 2/3 majority vote.
+The motion of this article requires a 2/3 majority vote.